On the Relationship Between Antibunching and Entanglement in Resonance Fluorescence: Theoretical model

 In order to obtain a theoretical prediction of the influence of the size of the time window $\delta t$ on the value of $S$, one has to average Eq.~(\ref{eq:Smax_g2}) over all values of $\delta t$ in the coincidence window.
-The average value of $S$ that is obtained in this way, is plotted as the black curve in Fig. \ref{fig3}.
-We note that for arbitrary $\delta t$, Eq.~(\ref{eq:Smax_g2}) is strictly only valid in the low driving regime.
-As our theoretical model does not provide an explicit expression similar to Eq.~(\ref{eq:Smax_g2}) for higher driving.
-In order to approximate the expected behavior, we by assume that the entanglement will show a similar decrease of $S$ with increasing $\delta t$ as for small drive strengths, however, we take into account the hight saturation by scale the decay such that for large $\delta t$ it approaches the steady state value calculated for independent photons for the given drive strengths, see section~\ref{sect:rate}.
+The average value of $S$ that is obtained in this way is plotted as the black curve in Fig.~4.
+We note that for arbitrary $\delta t$, Eq.~(\ref{eq:Smax_g2}) is strictly only valid in the low driving regime, as our theoretical model does not provide an explicit expression similar to Eq.~(\ref{eq:Smax_g2}) for higher driving.
+In order to approximate the expected behavior, we assume that the entanglement will show a similar decrease of $S$ with increasing $\delta t$ as for small driving strengths.
+However, we take into account the high saturation by scaling the decay such that for large $\delta t$ it approaches the steady state value calculated for independent photons for the given driving strengths, see Supplementary Materials~\ref{sect:rate}.

-\subsection{Measurement of photon states}
+\section{Measurement of photon states}

 To measure the quantum state of the photons at \emph{Alice} and \emph{Bob}, we include a phase shifter that adds the phase shifts $\phi_A$ and $\phi_B$ in the long arm of each interferometer.
 Together with the final beamsplitter of the interferometer, this performs the transformation